ORESoftware/r2g/README.md

 ## Sample output

-r2g is setup for this project itself, so we run `r2g run` against this codebase:
+r2g is setup for this project itself, so we run `r2g run` against this codebase.

 ```bash